BRISINGR-01/custom-CLI/README.md

 ## add<br>

 Adds a new functionality to the `cli` by adding another argument alongside the existing ones like init, tree, add, uninstall...  <br>
-For a step by step tutorial visit <https://github.com/BRISINGR-01/custom-CLI#Adding-custom-commands>  <br>
+For a step by step tutorial visit <https://github.com/BRISINGR-01/custom-CLI#adding-custom-commands><br>
 You can initialize this project with `alex init cli (-y/--yes)`  <br>

 usage:<br>